 You probably hear mentions of credit reports often, perhaps in the jingle of a commercial or in a pop-up ad on your search engine.
 While mentions of credit reports are seemingly everywhere, you may not be entirely familiar with what it means.
 A credit report is a financial statement that includes information regarding your credit history and current credit situation.
 It may include your history of loans as well as the status of your credit accounts.

-Creditors such as lenders, credit card companies, or other commercial entities will submit your financial data to consumer reporting agencies.
-These agencies may otherwise be known as credit bureaus.
-Credit reports help other lenders decide whether they can trust you enough to loan you money and if so, what interest rates they will offer you.
+Lenders, credit card companies, or other commercial entities will submit your financial data to consumer reporting agencies.
+These agencies are also called credit bureaus.
+Credit reports help other lenders decide whether to trust you enough to loan you money and if so, what interest rates they will offer you.
 Lenders will also look to your credit report to see if you are continuing to meet the terms of a current loan or credit account.

 Other people or entities that might refer to your credit report include insurance providers, landlords, TV or internet providers, cell phone providers, or potential employers.
 If you allow an employer access to your credit report, it may be the determining factor for whether they hire you or not.